-Option Name: s3.cc.activated
+Option Name: s3.cc.activated Default value: false

 When selected it enables the code coverage analysis by the MicroEJ Simulator.
 Resulting files are output in the cc directory inside the output directory.

 Option(text): Saving coverage information period (in sec.)